 Plus500 is a UK-based broker that specializes in CFD trading, so while you can’t buy Standard Life shares in the traditional sense on this platform, you can trade share CFDs with leverage.
 Plus500 offers over 2,000 financial instruments in total, including a good number of shares, all as CFDs.

 One of the reasons this broker is so popular is due to its extremely low fees.
 There’s no commission to pay on share trading, and Plus500’s spreads are among the tightest in the space.
 You don’t have to pay any fees on deposits or withdrawals, either.

-Why Buy Standard Life Shares?
+Why Do People Buy Standard Life Shares?

 Standard Life is one of the oldest and most well-respected investment companies in the UK, with a web of associates and joint-ventures in the insurance sector across the UK, India and China.
 Since its merger with Aberdeen, Standard Life’s position in the UK market has been reinforced.
-Despite recent concerns over its performance, Standard Life is in a healthy financial position and has a bright future.

 Deciding which shares or stocks to buy can be a difficult decision that must be supported by personal research.
-However, to assist you in your research, we highlight below the main reasons that make Standard Life shares an attractive buy.

 1. A leader in Asset Management in the UK

 Aberdeen Standard, the asset management arm of Standard Life, is the third largest UK asset manager in terms of assets under management.
 With over £550bn in assets generating a stream of fee income, Standard Life’s asset management business is steady and profitable.

 Despite the loss of the Scottish Widows contract, fund inflows remain strong.
 In addition, Standard Life owns 20% of Phoenix, another large UK asset manager, and 27% of HDFC Asset Management, one of the leading asset managers in India.